-It is often much easier to see patterns in data when that data is presented as a graph such as a vertical or horizontal boxplot rather than seeing a string of numbers.
+It is often much easier to see patterns in data when that data point or dataset is presented as a graph such as a vertical or horizontal boxplot rather than seeing a string of numbers.
 There are numerous types of graphs, each of which can show different types of relationships and patterns.
-The R boxplot is a graph that shows more than just where each value or numeric variable is in the sample size.
+The base R boxplot is a graph that shows more than just where each value or numeric variable is in the sample size.

-A side by side boxplot provides the viewer with an easy to see a comparison between data set features.
-These features include the maximum, minimum, range, center, quartiles, interquartile range, variance, and skewness.
-It can show the relationships among the data points of a single data set or between two or more related data sets.
+A side by side boxplot R provides the viewer with an easy to see a comparison between data set features.
+These features include the maximum, minimum, range, center, quartiles, interquartile range, variance, and skewness .
+It can show the relationships among each data point of a single data set or between two or more related dataset examples.
 The form of this type of graph is a box showing the quartiles, which lines showing the rest of the range of the data set.
 When used to compare related data sets the visual comparison can speak volumes, allowing you to see things like boxplot outliers, the lower whisker, sample size, log scale, and other graphical parameters.

-Doing a side by side boxplot in R involves using the boxplot() function which has the form of boxplot(data sets) and produces a side by side boxplot graph of the data sets it is being applied to.
+Doing a side by side vertical or horizontal boxplot R involves using the boxplot() function which has the form of boxplot(data sets) and produces a side by side boxplot graph of the data sets it is being applied to.
 You can enter one or more data sets.
 This function also has several optional parameters, including r boxplot options like: